johnhues/aether-game-utils/README.md

 # aether game utils
-`aether.h` is a single-header collection of cross platform utilities for quickly creating small games in C++.
+`aether.h` is a single-header collection of cross platform C++ utilities for quickly creating small games.
+Platforms currently supported are Mac, Windows, Linux, and Web.
 Core tenants of this library are to statisfy the (often times at odds!) goals of:
 * Providing useful and performant utilities tailored for game development
 * Providing utilities that naturally conform to game development best practices
 * Not overstepping or emposing a particular game engine architecture